|BSE: 500730||Sector: Industrials|

 As required under Regulation 34 read with Schedule V (B) of SEBI(Listing Obligations and Disclosure Requirements) (Amendment) Regulations 2018 report on"Management Discussion and Analysis" is attached and forms a part of thisReport.

 The Company forms part of top 1000 listed entities based on marketcapitalisation calculated as on March 31 2021.
 In view of this as required underRegulation 34(2)(f) SEBI (Listing Obligations and Disclosure Requirements) (Amendment)Regulations 2018 a report on Business Responsibility is attached and forms a part ofthis report.

 Corporate Social Responsibility

-Your Directors would like to acknowledge the continued support and co-operation fromits Bankers Government Bodies and Business Associates which has helped the company tosustain its growth even during these challenging times.
+Your Directors would like to acknowledge the continued support andco-operation from its Bankers Government Bodies and Business Associates which has helpedthe Company to sustain its growth during the year.

 For and on behalf of the Board of Directors